 Producers (defined within the Glossary as per the SUPD) is any person in the state that manufactures, sells or imports products regardless of selling technique used.
-This also covers distance sellers who sell to households or businesses by means of distance selling.
+This also covers distance sellers who sell to households or businesses.
+Distance sellers who have no appointed importer/distributor/reseller must appoint an Authorised Representative - Please contact Repak for details.
 Single use plastic tonnages are reported by the: